-These must be a critical evaluation of the existing state of knowledge on a particular facet of lab on a chip science; however, original work may be included.
+These must be a critical evaluation of the existing state of knowledge on a particular facet of lab-on-a-chip science.
 Simple literature surveys will not be accepted for publication.
 Potential review writers should contact the editorial office for a review proposal form before embarking on the writing of your review.

 These are smaller, more focused versions of the critical and tutorial reviews on a well-defined, specific topic area covering approximately the last 24 months.
 Given topics should review work no more than 24 months old.
 Articles should cover only the most interesting/significant developments in that specific subject area.
 The article should be highly critical and selective in referencing published work.

 One or two paragraphs of speculation about possible future developments may also be appropriate in the conclusion section.
 Frontier reviews should be brief, four journal pages are recommended (ca 10 double spaced, typed A4 pages) and should contain no more than two or three tables and a minimal number of figures.
 Frontier reviews may also cover techniques/technologies that are too new for a full review or may address a subset of technologies available for a given area of research.

 - apply innovative technologies